cesars-pizza/All-Version-Minecraft-Server/ISSUES.md

 Some forms of exiting of the game won't close the connection properly and won't allow rejoinging.

+Chests, Furnaces, Signs, and Spawners cannot store any block entity data.

 ## Java Edition Classic 0.0.30

 This version can't be distinguished from 0.0.28_01, resulting in plots made in this version showing incorrectly on plot info.

 Slabs connect to double slabs any time a slab is placed above a slab.

+Using /tp or /plotTp to teleport to an area outside of the visible 256x256 area often causes the game to crash, but will still teleport the player on rejoin.

 ## Java Edition Classic 0.0.29_02